edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

 The output metadata should be allocated by the custom function, and it will be freed by the element.

-Both the process and the in-place process can be implemented but only one of these will be executed at the time, this is controlled by a parameter in the configuration file.
+Both of the process and the in-place process can be implemented but only one of these will be executed at the time, this is controlled by a parameter in the configuration file.

 ============================================================
 Properties and Signals